This lightweight massager provides two hours of continuous use. Four high-quality attachments. Trusted brand.

 To avoid getting ripped off when looking for massage guns and Theragun alternatives, only purchase products from retailers you trust.
 Also, pay close attention to the product photos.
 Most popular massage guns feature the company’s branding on the product itself.
 A genuine Hypervolt massage gun will have the branding “Hypervolt” and “Hyperice” printed on the side and back of the product respectively.
 Likewise, a genuine Theragun will have “Theragun” printed on the side.

-Before buying a massage gun, double-check the product photos and stick with trusted retailers like Amazon and DICK’S Sporting Goods.
-Massage gun reviews hosted on retailer websites can also be a reliable indicator.
+Before buying the best massage guns on Amazon, double-check the product photos.
+Massage gun reviews hosted on retailer websites (like Amazon or DICK’s Sporting Goods) can also be a reliable indicator.

 Why Trust Spy?

 SPY.com is a discovery and reviews platform, connecting you with the latest products in tech, style, grooming and health.
 We've tested and reviewed a lot of massage guns, and we've learned to tell the difference between premium percussive massagers and cheap knockoffs.